groue/GRMustache/guides/sample_code/number_formatting.md

 You may ask yourself, is it worth declaring dozens of stub properties just for formatting numbers?

-Before you answer "Of course not, I'm a lazy bastard, just gimme the code", beware that we will use below the [GRMustacheTemplateDelegate](delegate.md) protocol.
-As such, this technique may not be compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations).
+Before you answer "Of course not, I'm a lazy bastard, just gimme the code", beware that we will use below the [GRMustacheTemplateDelegate](delegate.md) protocol. **It thus may be tedious or impossible for [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations) to produce the same rendering.**

 So check again the genuine Mustache way, above.
 Or keep on reading, now that you are warned.